yanelen/yanelen.github.io/README.md

 Two players can play this game on one device.

-The game is preceded by typing each player's name in the text field and confirm the name by pressing the "enter" key.
+The game is preceded by entering each player's name.
 The first player is Player X and the second player is Player O.

 The game will then begin.
 Players place X and O alternately following the screen that tells whose turn it is.